Signal-flow12/Beer-Tracking-App/README.md

 # NJ Brew

-NJ brew is a website that will house a collection of New Jeresey craft beer breweries.
-Users will be able to create an account via the signup link in the navigator bar.
-Once a user signed in they will be redicrected to the homepage.
-The home page will be a random selection of 3 breweries.
-A user can select a brewery to get further details.
-Users can also go to the Breweries page via the navigaton bar.
-Here user can scroll through the entire list of breweries.
-They will also have a search bar for ease of navigation.
-If there is a brewery that is not on the list the user can add it!
+NJ Brew is a website that will house a collection of New Jersey craft beer breweries.
+Users will be able to create an account via the signup link in the navigation bar.
+Once a user signs in, they will be redirected to the homepage.
+The homepage will feature a random selection of three breweries.
+Users can select a brewery to access further details.
+Additionally, users can navigate to the Breweries page using the navigation bar, where they can scroll through the entire list of breweries.
+A search bar will be available for easy navigation.
+If a brewery is not listed, users can add it to the website.

 ## Future features to be implemented
  * A favorites button that will put that brewery in a user specfic favorites tab.
 (Please note the current favorites tab is not yet functional)